Trump Commutes Sentence Of Former Illinois Gov. Rod Blagojevich

 Blagojevich, Trump said in 2018, was convicted for "being stupid, saying things that every other politician, you know, that many other politicians say."

-Among the evidence federal prosecutors gathered on Blagojevich was his now-famous profanity on a phone call secretly recorded by the FBI about his attempt to profit from Obama's vacated Illinois Senate seat.
+Among the evidence federal prosecutors gathered on Blagojevich was his now-famous profanity on a phone call, secretly recorded by the FBI, about his attempt to profit from Obama's vacated Illinois Senate seat.

 "I've got this thing, and it's f****** golden," Blagojevich said in the wiretapped call.
 "And I'm not just giving it up for f****** nothing."

-Note: A previous version of this story incorrectly said that President Trump's commutation would clear Rod Blagojevich's convictions.
-Because he was not pardoned, his convictions will remain on record.